A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 Locating A Burst Pipe

 Once you’ve spotted one of the warning signs of a burst pipe, you will need to look for the source of the plumbing problem.
-Unfortunately, leak detection can be a bit tricky, especially if the leaks occur inside a wall.
+Unfortunately, leak detection can be tricky, mainly if the leaks occur inside a wall.

 Using the water meter reading test, you can determine if the leak is inside or outside your home.
-First, turn off the water appliances like hot water systems and plumbing fixtures like faucets and toilet tanks inside your home.
+First, turn off the water appliances, such as hot water systems, and plumbing fixtures, like faucets and toilet tanks, inside your home.
 After this, you can jot down the water meter reading.
 Wait for half an hour before rechecking the reading.

 If the meter reading has increased in this period, you can be sure that there is a water leak somewhere outside your home.